low-cost, low-carbon, 3d printed concrete beams for the construction industry

 minimass™ is the first product to realise the full potential of 3d printing for creating structural components.
 Sustainable development in the 21st century must include concrete solutions, but there is no need to wait until 2030 for meaningful reductions in embodied carbon. minimass™ provides savings of up to 70% – today.

 minimass™ has been designed to replace any other type of beam.
-This means it is relevant for both large buildings (e.g. industrial, offices, retail, education) and bridge applications.
+This means it is relevant for both large buildings (e.g. industrial, offices, retail, education) and bridge applications, as well as for temporary works.
 The geometry allows easy integration of services within the depth of the beam.

 Examples of possible uses are: